gjhami/AttackSimulation/README.md

 # AttackSimulation
 An AnyLogic simulation model allowing users to quantitatively estimate the risk of cyber attacks to their organization, as well as the efficacy and total cost of security controls.
 Stand-alone, cross-platform releases may be downloaded under [Releases](https://github.com/gjhami/AttackSimulation/releases).

-## Disclaimer
-This project is currently under heavy development and is subject to major changes.
-The authors accept no responsibility for the accuracy of the model or decisions based on its outputs.

 ## Usage and Audience
 This model is intended for small businesses/organizations without dedicated cybersecurity teams, or anyone trying to make more informed risk decisions while allocating a limited cybersecurity budget.
 The model will not represent every organization with pinpoint accuracy; it is meant to provide a useful tool accurate enough to improve decision making.